zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ```

     ![In the query results, the DOB field is highlighted, showing how all the birth dates appear as the actual birth date, and not a masked value.](media/ssms-unmasked-results.png "SSMS Query Results")

-### Task 4: Enable Row-Level Security

-> TODO: If there is time, add this in too.

 ## Exercise 3: Configure Key Vault